 McMillan Williams adopts a unique approach to recruitment.
 We believe in rewarding hard work and talent from within the firm and so we recruit our trainee solicitors by employing them first as paralegals for a 12 to 15 month period.

 The training contract at MW follows the typical two year fixed term contract format, with trainees usually sitting in four different departments throughout the training contract.
 Trainees rotate seats every six months and must sit at least one contentious seat.

-The overall aim of the scheme is to provide insight into what life is like at MW.
-The scheme is open to all students who are considering a career within the legal sector and who are currently studying an undergraduate degree (Legal or Non-Legal degree or equivalent) and GDL/LPC students.
+The overall aim of the scheme is to provide insight into what life is like at MWSL.
+The scheme is open to all students who are considering a career within the legal sector and who are currently studying an undergraduate degree (law or non-law degree or equivalent) and GDL/LPC students.